zawthanoo/number-to-myanmar-text/README.md

 ### Note

 Now, it is using **unicode**, if you would like to use **zawgyi**, change `mym-number-unicode.properties` to `mym-number-zawgyi.properties` in `AbstractMynNumConvertor` class.

+*999,999,999,999* is current maximun number for conversion.
+If you want to more, you have to add **7-zero digit** convertor.